rischiopoco/LaserIO-UEL/README.md

 # Future Plans:
 - Node cloning
-- Tick settings related to Logistic Overclockers configurable from config
+- Additional features to Redstone Cards

 ## Credits
 A very special thanks to: